emmercm/www/src/blog/bash-environment-variable-defaults.md

   mysql ${MYSQL_DATABASE:-main} "SELECT * FROM users;"
   ```

-- Grouping all variable defaults at the top of a Bash script helps increase its readability
+- Grouping all variable defaults at the top of a Bash script helps increase its readability.

 ## Examples